If you're a fingerstyle player and you need a new set of strings for your nylon guitar, this is the guide for you.

 I've been playing fingerstyle guitar on a nylon string guitar long before I made the (incomplete) switch to steel string.
 As a classical guitarist, I've tried dozens of different brands to find what gave the best bang for my buck.

-And now, I'll share with you my top pick for nylon guitar strings specifically for fingerstyle guitar.
+And now, I'll share with you my top pick for nylon guitar strings specifically for fingerstyle guitar, although the strings recommended here are excellent for classical guitar as well.

 So if you're a finger picking enthusiast looking for a new set of nylon guitar strings, let's dive right in.